 The peace lily flowers are white with a brush-like center nectar, and I cannot wait until my plant blooms again, even though the bloom lasts only for a couple of weeks before it fades.
 The blooms generally occur during the springtime.

-With so many vibrant leaves, the peace lily adds bright indoor greenery to any room it is placed in.
+With so many vibrant leaves, the peace lily adds bright indoor greenery to any living room it is placed in.
 It is low-maintenance, and grows very fast.
 With every look, your peace lily will seem different to you– it is quite the active indoor plant.

 The peace lily’s name is not due to resemblance or relation to the true lily flower, but rather to the calla lily flower, which does look very similar.

-With our previous indoor plant (the rushfoil plant) we do not want to wait for its leaves to droop to water it.
+With our previous plant (the rushfoil plant) we do not want to wait for its leaves to droop to water it.
 However, the peace lily’s leaves will droop when it is the perfect time to water it– generally about once a week, sometimes twice.

 Therefore, keep an eye on your very-responsive peace lily, and you will know when it is thirsty.
 After watering, it will revive almost right away.